SilverMonkeyGmbH/v5_docs/Manual/CMDB/Tutorials.rst

 8. Create a form view

-Create a new form view like the following (you have to stick to the configured name from the list view ``detailView="Computers Details"``):
+Create a new form view as shown below (you have to stick to the configured name from the list view ``detailView="Computers Details"``):

 .. image:: _static/Tutorial_FirstCMDBClass_9.png

-A set a attributes and form elements are suggested automatically.
+A set of attributes and form elements are automatically suggested.
 You can delete the ``<connections link="true" />`` line as no connections are configured in this example.

 .. image:: _static/Tutorial_FirstCMDBClass_10.png